tarlepp/angular-ngrx-frontend/doc/CONCEPTS_AND_FEATURES.md

 ## Application stores [ᐞ](#table-of-contents)

-By default this application gives you couple `NgRx stores` that you can easily use within application to help you.
+By default, this application gives you couple `NgRx stores` that you can easily use within application to help you.

 If you want to get deeper look of each of those stores you just need to go